hexdump95/kong_keycloak_api/README.md

 # About the project
 It's a showcase of Keycloak and Kong, and how they interact with a protected endpoint.

 For the purpose of this demo, I'm not showing the full Keycloak configuration.
 Instead I have added the realm configuration to import it from Keycloak.
-It contains the realm ``kong_keycloak_api``, with a client ``kong`` and a user ``zookabazooka`` with password ``password``.
+It contains the realm ``kong_keycloak_api``, with a client ``web_client`` and a user ``zookabazooka`` with password ``password``.
 The realm also contains the JWKS to generate the PEM file.
 It's running in development mode (with H2 as database).
 I'm also using Kong Gateway in DB-less mode (with declarative configuration).

 # Stack
 - Docker